 Publication of report contained false allegations against client

 The client, AJ, worked for an advisory company in Sydney.
 His employer sent an email containing a report to a large number of employees within the company.
 The report drew attention to a specific incident that had occurred within the company.
-There were allegations in the email that an employee had performed acts of vandalism to vehicles belonging to employees of another organisation.
+There were allegations in the email that an employee vandalised vehicles belonging to employees of another organisation.

-Whilst the report did not name our client specifically, it did mention the person lived in a specific house that many employees knew that AJ resided in.
+The report did not name our client specifically.
+However, it did mention the person lived in a specific house that many employees knew that AJ resided in.

 Client sued employer for defamation

-AJ filed a defamation complaint on the basis that the publication by his employer had defamed him by falsely imputing that he had engaged in vandalism and other criminal behaviour.
+AJ filed a defamation complaint on the basis that the publication by his employer defamed him by falsely imputing that he engaged in vandalism and other criminal behaviour.
 The publication caused significant harm to AJ’s reputation who was a well-respected and law-abiding citizen.
-He suffered distress that his standing amongst his fellow employees had diminished.
+He suffered distress that his standing among his fellow employees had diminished.